-The program allows for hands on experience with an internship and research capstone.
+The program allows for hands-on experience with an internship and research capstone.
 Students will also have the opportunity to translate their scientific ideas into a business venture.
 Graduates of the program will have gained the knowledge and skills to be innovators within the professional science workforce.

 Admission to the Program

-In addition to meeting the minimum university requirements for graduate study, applicants must have taken undergraduate science courses appropriate to the concentration, or have significant practical background in a relevant science area.
+In addition to meeting the minimum university requirements for graduate study, applicants must have taken undergraduate science courses appropriate to the concentration, or have a significant practical background in a relevant science area.
 A cumulative undergraduate grade point average of 3.00 (on a 4.00 scale) is required.
 Specific courses needed to prepare for entering the program will be identified through interviews with the applicant.